Ross Stores (NASDAQ:ROST) Issues Q1 2022 Earnings Guidance

 Ross Stores (NASDAQ:ROST – Get Rating) issued an update on its first quarter 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $0.930-$0.990 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.330.
 The company issued revenue guidance of -.Ross Stores also updated its FY 2022 guidance to $4.710-$5.120 EPS.

 Ross Stores (NASDAQ:ROST – Get Rating) last announced its earnings results on Tuesday, March 1st.
-The apparel retailer reported $1.04 earnings per share for the quarter, topping the consensus estimate of $0.97 by $0.07.
+The apparel retailer reported $1.04 EPS for the quarter, topping the consensus estimate of $0.97 by $0.07.
+The firm had revenue of $5.02 billion for the quarter, compared to the consensus estimate of $4.95 billion.
 Ross Stores had a net margin of 9.11% and a return on equity of 44.17%.
-The firm had revenue of $5.02 billion for the quarter, compared to the consensus estimate of $4.95 billion.
-During the same period in the prior year, the firm earned $0.67 EPS.
-The firm’s revenue for the quarter was up 18.1% on a year-over-year basis.
-As a group, research analysts expect that Ross Stores will post 5.07 EPS for the current fiscal year.
+The business’s quarterly revenue was up 18.1% on a year-over-year basis.
+During the same quarter last year, the firm posted $0.67 EPS.
+As a group, sell-side analysts anticipate that Ross Stores will post 5.06 earnings per share for the current fiscal year.

-Ross Stores declared that its board has approved a stock repurchase program on Tuesday, March 1st that permits the company to buyback $1.90 billion in shares.
-This buyback authorization permits the apparel retailer to reacquire up to 6% of its stock through open market purchases.
-Stock buyback programs are often a sign that the company’s leadership believes its stock is undervalued.
+Ross Stores declared that its board has initiated a stock repurchase program on Tuesday, March 1st that authorizes the company to buyback $1.90 billion in outstanding shares.
+This buyback authorization authorizes the apparel retailer to reacquire up to 6% of its stock through open market purchases.
+Stock buyback programs are often an indication that the company’s board believes its stock is undervalued.

-Several research analysts have commented on the stock.
-Robert W. Baird lowered their price target on shares of Ross Stores from $148.00 to $115.00 in a report on Wednesday, March 2nd.
-Citigroup lowered their target price on shares of Ross Stores from $134.00 to $125.00 in a report on Wednesday, March 2nd.
-Gordon Haskett cut shares of Ross Stores from an accumulate rating to a hold rating and lowered their target price for the company from $130.00 to $106.00 in a report on Thursday, February 10th.
-Wells Fargo & Company lowered their target price on shares of Ross Stores from $120.00 to $110.00 and set an equal weight rating for the company in a report on Tuesday, February 15th.
-Finally, JPMorgan Chase & Co. reduced their price target on shares of Ross Stores from $137.00 to $125.00 in a research report on Thursday, February 17th.
-Seven equities research analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the stock.
-Based on data from MarketBeat.com, Ross Stores has a consensus rating of Buy and an average price target of $122.82.
+Several analysts have recently weighed in on ROST shares.
+TheStreet lowered shares of Ross Stores from a b- rating to a c+ rating in a research report on Monday, March 7th.
+Robert W. Baird decreased their target price on shares of Ross Stores from $148.00 to $115.00 in a research report on Wednesday, March 2nd.
+Gordon Haskett lowered shares of Ross Stores from an accumulate rating to a hold rating and decreased their target price for the company from $130.00 to $106.00 in a research report on Thursday, February 10th.
+JPMorgan Chase & Co. reduced their price target on shares of Ross Stores from $137.00 to $125.00 in a research report on Thursday, February 17th.
+Finally, Citigroup reduced their price target on shares of Ross Stores from $134.00 to $125.00 in a research report on Wednesday, March 2nd.
+Seven research analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of Buy and an average price target of $122.82.

-Institutional investors have recently made changes to their positions in the business.
-Zullo Investment Group Inc. purchased a new position in Ross Stores during the 4th quarter worth $30,000.
-Belpointe Asset Management LLC raised its position in Ross Stores by 14.5% during the 4th quarter.
+Several institutional investors and hedge funds have recently bought and sold shares of the stock.
+Belpointe Asset Management LLC raised its stake in shares of Ross Stores by 14.5% during the fourth quarter.
 Belpointe Asset Management LLC now owns 1,274 shares of the apparel retailer’s stock worth $145,000 after buying an additional 161 shares during the last quarter.
-EverSource Wealth Advisors LLC purchased a new position in Ross Stores during the 4th quarter worth $151,000.
-Forum Financial Management LP purchased a new position in shares of Ross Stores in the 4th quarter valued at about $209,000.
-Finally, Visionary Wealth Advisors purchased a new position in shares of Ross Stores in the 4th quarter valued at about $252,000.
-Institutional investors own 85.07% of the company’s stock.
+Horizon Investments LLC raised its stake in shares of Ross Stores by 8.8% during the fourth quarter.
+Horizon Investments LLC now owns 2,593 shares of the apparel retailer’s stock worth $296,000 after buying an additional 210 shares during the last quarter.
+EP Wealth Advisors LLC raised its stake in shares of Ross Stores by 7.1% during the fourth quarter.
+EP Wealth Advisors LLC now owns 3,911 shares of the apparel retailer’s stock worth $447,000 after buying an additional 259 shares during the last quarter.
+Zullo Investment Group Inc. bought a new stake in shares of Ross Stores during the fourth quarter worth approximately $30,000.
+Finally, NewEdge Advisors LLC raised its stake in shares of Ross Stores by 4.8% during the fourth quarter.
+NewEdge Advisors LLC now owns 6,572 shares of the apparel retailer’s stock worth $751,000 after buying an additional 302 shares during the last quarter.
+85.07% of the stock is owned by institutional investors and hedge funds.

 Ross Stores, Inc engages in the operation of off-price retail apparel and home accessories stores.
 Its products include branded and designer apparel, accessories, footwear, and home fashions through the Dress for Less and dd’s DISCOUNTS brands.
 The company was founded by Stuart G. Moldaw in 1957 and is headquartered in Dublin, CA.